cuesoftinc/.github/profile/README.md

 ### Our Mission

-Cuesoft's mission is to use **software and cloud computing** to make **enterprise software affordable and accessible** to all types of businesses.
+Cuesoft's mission is to make **innovative software and global talent affordable and accessible** to all types of businesses.

 ### Our Values